S3-working-group/s3-practical-guide/src/co-creation-and-evolution/respond-to-organizational-drivers.md

 ### Qualify Organizational Drivers

-Some situations might be helpful to address in the context of an organization's primary driver.
-Others are not within an organization's domain.
+Some drivers are (directly or indirectly) related to an organization's primary driver, these are considered **organizational drivers**.
+Other drivers do not fall within the organization's domain.

 A simple way to qualify organizational drivers is by checking: